 Sally enjoyed a 30 year career in retail banking.
 During a career break, she had two life changing assignments including volunteering in Tanzania with Tearfund, which led to a Masters in International Development.
 Since then she served as a non executive member on the Board of the Department for International Development (DFID), through to its merger with the Foreign and Commonwealth Office in September 2020.
-She is also a Non Executive Director on the boards of the Principality Building Society, Hafren Dyfrydwy Ltd (a Welsh water company, part of the Severn Trent Group), Saga Services Ltd (the Insurance broking part of the Saga Group), and Delio Ltd (a new fintech company).
+She is also a Non Executive Director on the boards of the Principality Building Society, Hafren Dyfrydwy Ltd (a Welsh water company, part of the Severn Trent Group) and Delio Ltd (a new fintech company).

 Rosemary Nuamah Williams

 With a background in International Relations, Harry has worked as a Policy Advisor to the UK Government, Parliament and numerous international organisations.
 Harry served on the UNICEF UK board for eight years as their special advisor on youth.
 He is a co-founder of Youth for Change, a global youth advocacy organisation which tackles Female Genital Mutilation and Early Forced Marriage.
 Harry and his wife are members of Hillsong Church in Croydon and play an active role in the leadership team.

 John is a retired finance professional with more than 40 years' experience in the public and charity sectors.
 He became Oxfam’s Finance and IS Director in 2005 and is a Fellow of the Chartered Institute of Management Accountants.
 John is married to Elizabeth and they have two grown up daughters, Katy and Helen.
 They live in Wendover, Buckinghamshire, and he and Elizabeth are members of Wendover Free Church.

 Chair of the Global Fundraising and Comms Committee

 David is Managing Director of the Legatum Institute.
 He has worked in the private sector for most of his career, where his roles focused on brand, marketing and customer experience, including as Trading Director for Virgin Retail.
 David has also served as the CEO of City Gateway, a non-profit organisation, and he remains on their Board also.
 David attends St Luke's church in Kentish Town with his wife Fatima and their three children.